Leibniz AI Academy Courses

 Language: German

-Data Science for Design and Engineering
+Design and Engineering

 Responsible: Prof. Philipp Geyer, Mr. Shaofan Wang

-Target group: master students from the Leibniz AI Academy, all engineering disciplines, landscape architecture and environmental planning as well as computer science
+Target group: master students from the Leibniz AI Academy, all engineering disciplines, landscape architecture and environmental planning, as well as computer science

 Language: English